Local.

 With how diverse our neighbourhoods are, it is so important to me that everybody can be engaged in the City of Bayswater as their local government, and that City services are accessible and available to all where possible.

-If elected, I’ll ensure that all City residents, no matter their background, needs or circumstances, can be engaged in the City of Bayswater, and I’ll advocate and promote for inclusion and equity in all facets of the City and its services offerings.
+I’m ensuring that all City residents, no matter their background, needs or circumstances, can be engaged in the City of Bayswater, and I’m advocating for and promoting inclusion and equity in all facets of the City and its services offerings.
 This also includes supporting and promoting community-led events that meet these objectives.